 Acupuncture can relieve pain and the side effects of surgery.
 Meditation and massage may reduce stress and anxiety.

-Hormone therapy or chemotherapy may be used to stop the growth of cancer cells in the prostate.
-Sometimes medications are used with or before surgery or radiation to shrink large tumors.
-Generally they are used when prostate cancer has spread.
+Your doctor may recommend hormone therapy or chemotherapy to stop the growth of cancer cells in the prostate.
+You may also take medications with or before surgery or radiation to shrink large tumors, especially if your prostate cancer has spread.

-Hormone therapy causes your body to not make as much testosterone or not be able to use it as well.
+Hormone therapy causes your body to make less testosterone, or not be able to use it as well.
 Lowering testosterone levels shrink tumors or slow their growth.
 It is usually reserved for men whose prostate cancer has spread.
 These medications include:

 Surgery and Other Procedures

 Removal of the prostate (radical prostatectomy): Used to treat prostate cancer that has not spread.
 There are two types of radical prostatectomy.
 In retropubic surgery, surgeons remove the prostate and surrounding lymph nodes through an incision in the lower abdomen.
 In perineal surgery, doctors remove the prostate through an incision made between the anus and scrotum (the perineum).
 Side effects can include incontinence and erectile dysfunction.
 In some cases, a technique called nerve-sparing surgery can have fewer sexual side effects.